-103. The Department's publication Hydropower in Vermont, An Assessment of Environmental Problems and Opportunities is a state comprehensive river plan.
+83. The Department publication Hydropower in Vermont, An Assessment of Environmental Problems and Opportunities is a state comprehensive river plan.
 The hydropower study, which was initiated in 1982, indicated that hydroelectric development has a tremendous impact on Vermont streams.
 Artificial regulation of natural stream flows and the lack of adequate minimum flows at the sites were found to have reduced to a large extent the success of the state's initiatives to restore the beneficial values and uses for which the affected waters are managed.

-At Gage Station, the plan recommends that minimum flow requirements be established for this project in order to improve the bypass and downstream fishery, water quality, and aesthetics, and that impoundment water levels be stabilized to protect upstream fisheries resources.
+Two specific recommendations of the plan are that minimum flow requirements be established for this project in order to improve the downstream fishery, water quality, and aesthetics, and that impoundment water levels be stabilized to protect upstream fisheries resources.